vivekanandmohapatra/Dynamical-Heating-from-MACHOs-and-21-cm-Signal/README.md

 - Furthermore, frictional force depends on the ratio $v_{bc}/c_s$, where $c_s$ is the sound speed.
 Interestingly, this ratio remains subsonic before recombination; hence, the MACHOs enter the supersonic regime right after recombination, thus leaving little to no imprint on the CMB.
 This makes the dark ages 21-cm signal the most important probe for such dark matter candidates, providing a cosmological window free from astrophysical uncertainties.

 # References:
-- ### Dark ages bounds on nonaccreting massive compact halo objects (https://arxiv.org/abs/2604.17083) --- If you find this paper relevant and this repository helpful, please add this paper to your references.
+- Dark ages bounds on nonaccreting massive compact halo objects (https://arxiv.org/abs/2604.17083)
 - Dynamical Heating from Dark Compact Objects and Axion Minihalos: Implications for the 21-cm Signal (https://arxiv.org/abs/2512.00169)
 - Nonlinear Dynamical Friction in a Gaseous Medium (https://arxiv.org/abs/0908.1391)
 - Unified gas heating constraints on extended dark matter compact objects (https://arxiv.org/abs/2508.18344)